Rockies vs. Braves Player Props Betting Odds

 Tovar Stats

-- Ezequiel Tovar has collected 118 hits with 28 doubles, three triples, 15 home runs and 21 walks.
-He has driven in 60 runs with eight stolen bases.
+- Ezequiel Tovar has 119 hits with 28 doubles, three triples, 15 home runs, 21 walks and 61 RBI.
+He's also stolen eight bases.

 Tovar Recent Games